From Inside the Deployments

 The legal profession built its entire pipeline around this structure.
 Law school is a credentialing prerequisite, not a sufficient training.
 Nobody comes out of three years of law school knowing how to be a lawyer.
 They come out knowing how to be the kind of person who can begin to learn how to be a lawyer, which is what the apprenticeship phase exists to convert.

-I am being specific about this because I think the conversation about AI in legal practice has mostly skipped past it.
-People talk about whether AI will replace lawyers.
+I am being specific about this because I think the conversation about technology in legal practice has mostly skipped past it.
+People talk about whether the software will replace lawyers.
 That is the wrong question.
-The question is whether AI will replace the work that has, until now, served as the school.
+The question is whether the software will replace the work that has, until now, served as the school.
 And the answer to that question is already in.
 It has.
 It is.
 It will continue to.

 What is different this time